All About Metromile Car and Home Insurance

-Part 1 of 7: Metromile Insurance key differentiators compared to other insurance companies
+How Metromile Insurance compares to other insurance companies

-Metromile Insurance bases what you pay for your insurance premiums on the amount of miles you drive.
-To determine how many miles you have driven, the company issues all drivers a Metromile Pulse device, which plugs into the OBD-II port on your vehicle to give it access your mileage and other vehicle information.
+Metromile Insurance bases your insurance premium on the number of miles you drive.
+To determine how many miles you’ve driven, the company issues all drivers a Metromile Pulse device, which plugs into the OBD-II port on your vehicle to give it access your mileage and other vehicle information.

 Metromile offers standard car insurance to its customers, including the following insurance types: